ykotseruba/attention_and_driving/scene_gaze.md

 <pre>
 @inproceedings{2021_ICCVW_Gopinath,
-    author = "Gopinath, Deepak and Rosman, Guy and Stent, Simon and Terahata, Katsuya and Fletcher, Luke and Argall, Brenna and Leonard, John", title = {MAAD: A Model and Dataset for" Attended Awareness" in Driving}, booktitle = "ICCVW",
-    pages = "3426--3436",
+    author = "Gopinath, Deepak and Rosman, Guy and Stent, Simon and Terahata, Katsuya and Fletcher, Luke and Argall, Brenna and Leonard, John", booktitle = "Proceedings of the IEEE/CVF International Conference on Computer Vision", pages = "3426--3436",
-    year = "2021"
+    title = {MAAD: A Model and Dataset for" Attended Awareness" in Driving}, year = "2021"
 }
 </pre>